Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

 An important feature of the SEO's birefringence pattern is that it makes this set of PSF components nearly orthogonal while keeping their extension almost as small as possible (in analogy to the case of paraxial polarization\cite{Anthony}).
-This approximate orthogonality implies the strong decoupling of the information for each parameter.
-Another important property of the SEO is its approximate achromaticity over a spectral range corresponding to fluorescence spectral widths (typically 100nm), in contrast to PSF engineering methods based on pure phase masks.
+This approximate orthogonality implies the strong decoupling of the information for each parameter, as will be discussed in the next section.
+Another desirable aspect of using the SEO as a filter at the pupil plane is the resulting approximate achromaticity over a spectral range corresponding to fluorescence spectral widths (typically 100nm), in contrast to PSF engineering methods based on pure phase masks.
 The only chromatic dependence of the Jones matrix in Eq.~(\ref{JonesMatrixSEO}) is within the parameter $c$, which is roughly inversely proportional to the wavelength.
 This variation compensates the natural scaling of the PSF with wavelength, such that the PSFs resulting from the integration over the fluorescence spectrum being measured are nearly indistinguishable from those resulting from only the peak wavelength.
 If a measurement required larger wavelength ranges, appropriate recalibration must be used, as in any PSF-engineering-based technique.
 The chromatic dependence of CHIDO is discussed in Supplementary Note 1 and quantified in Supplementary Figure 2.